The Heavenly Fox: Reception

 Charles de Lint in The Magazine of Fantasy & Science Fiction compares the author's work to that of Thomas Burnett Swann, as "[t]hey share a similar sensibility in how they approach the figures of myth and folklore: the otherworldly beings are down-to-earth — sometimes even lusty — but they never lose their magical sense of wonder."
 He calls the book "a delight from start to finish: fresh, with a charming cast of characters, and the kind of prose that is hoth immediate and timeless.
 In other words.
 Parks has delivered another winner that I can shelve in the keepers section of my library — right alongside my Thomas Burnett Swann books like The Goat without Horns and Moondust."

 The book was also reviewed by Stephen Theaker in Theaker's Quarterly Fiction #37, Summer 2011.

 Relation to Other Works

-Parks also uses supernatural foxes in other fantasies, particularly in a Japanese context in his novella Little Fire and Fog (2019) and his Yamada no Goji stories "Foxtails" (2005), "The Ghost of Shinoda Forest" (2011), and "Three Little Foxes" (2012), the first two of which are collected in Yamada Monogatari: Demon Hunter (2013), and the novel Yamada Monogatari: The War God's Son (2015).
+Parks also uses supernatural foxes in other fantasies, particularly in a Japanese context in his short story "Lord Goji's Wedding" (2005), his novella Little Fire and Fog (2019) and his Yamada no Goji stories "Foxtails" (2005) and "The Ghost of Shinoda Forest" (2011) (collected in Yamada Monogatari: Demon Hunter (2013), and "Three Little Foxes" (2012) and "The Fox's Daughter" (2021) (collected in Yamada Monogatari: Troubled Spirits (2022), and the novel Yamada Monogatari: The War God's Son (2015).
 Another instance in a Chinese context is in his Pan Bao and Jing story "An Account of the Madness of the Magistrate, Chengdhu Village" (2018), and one in a non-oriental context is in his unconnected tale "A Road Once Traveled" (2009).

 Guan Shi Yin also appears as a character in Parks's short stories "A Garden in Hell" (2006) and "The White Bone Fan" (2009), the latter of which is incorporated into the novel All the Gates of Hell (2013).